Meet Dr. Cassandra Peterson

-I originally wanted to go to a chiropractic school close to my home in the San Juan Islands of Washington State, as I was planning my wedding and my husband-to-be could not move with me.
-However, Dr. Fox passed away suddenly one week before my wedding.
-It wasn’t until I was standing at his memorial service that I decided that I had to go to the school that he went to if I was going to pay tribute to the magnitude of chiropractor that he was.
-It wasn’t long before I was moving three thousand miles across the country, away from my husband, family, and friends, to attend Sherman College of Straight Chiropractic in Spartanburg, SC.
-Though the marriage did not survive the time and distance, I embraced my Sherman friends like family, and graduated Summa Cum Laude at the top of my class.
+I originally wanted to go to a chiropractic school close to my home in the San Juan Islands of Washington State.
+However, Dr. Fox passed away suddenly and it wasn’t until I was standing at his memorial service that I decided that I had to go to the school that he went to if I was going to pay tribute to the magnitude of chiropractor that he was.
+It wasn’t long before I was moving three thousand miles across the country, away from my family and friends, to attend Sherman College of Straight Chiropractic in Spartanburg, SC.
+After a rigorous education, I graduated Summa Cum Laude at the top of my class.

 My mission in chiropractic is to connect people with their ultimate health potential.
 Wouldn’t it be nice to go to a doctor who is not looking for what’s wrong with you, but is actually looking to accentuate what’s right about you?
 Your natural state is health, and if you are experiencing symptoms then it is a sign that you have lost a part of your health.
 The good news is that you can get it back!
 By removing interferences to your nervous system, the system that allows the brain and body to communicate, the right information can get where it needs to go!
 That’s why it is so important to get your spine checked early on in life, and that’s why my passion is adjusting pregnant mothers, infants, and children.
 As Ghandi said, “You must be the change you wish to see in the world.”
 Through chiropractic, you can take control of your health and make a relevant and meaningful change in your life.